onehilltech/gatekeeper/README.md

 ### Accessing the Authorized User

-The `req.user` property contains the account model for an authorized user accessing a protected route.
-For example, here is an example of making the current user the owner of a created resource.
+The `req.user` property contains the account model for an authorized user making the request to access a protected route.
+For example, here is an example of setting the user making the request as the owner of a created resource.

 ```javascript
 const { model } = require ('@onehilltech/blueprint');